 COST: Take home materials provided (brushes, small set of printmaking tools, boards, A3 folder).
 Recommend that students supply their own HB pencil, 6B pencil, eraser and pencil sharpener.

-This course will cover a mixture of Level 2 and 3 standards.
+This course will cover Level 3 standards and is designed to be completed over two years.
 Students will gain a broad knowledge of Art History and learn research and essay writing skills.